behzadrigi/genlayer-multi-source-evidence-validator/DECISIONS.md

 ---

-## 5. Why Bind Agent to On-Chain Record (v3)?
+## 5. Why Bind Agent to On-Chain Record?

 ### Problem
 In v2, apply_reputation_change() still accepted agent as a parameter from caller.
-This meant a caller could pair a legitimate APPROVED score_id (belonging to one agent) with an arbitrary agent, and change that agent's reputation based on evidence that was never about them.
+A caller could pair a legitimate APPROVED score_id (belonging to one agent) with an arbitrary agent, and change that agent's reputation based on evidence that was never about them.

 ### Solution
-The agent is now read from the on-chain verification record and propagated through the chain:
+The agent is read from the on-chain verification record and propagated through the chain:
 - MultiSourceVerifier stores agent in VerificationRecord.
 - ConfidenceScorer reads agent from get_verification_data() and stores it in ConfidenceRecord.
 - ReputationGuardian reads agent from get_score_data() and never accepts it from caller.

 ### Why This Matters
-1. Agent spoofing is now impossible.
+1. Agent spoofing downstream is now impossible.
 2. Every reputation change is tied to the correct agent automatically.
-3. The chain of trust is complete from evidence submission to reputation change.

 ### Trade-off
-- ConfidenceRecord now stores an extra field (agent).
+- ConfidenceRecord stores an extra field (agent).
 - But the security guarantee is essential.

 ---

-## 6. Why Prevent Double-Application (v4)?
+## 6. Why Prevent Double-Application?

 ### Problem
 In v3, if someone called apply_reputation_change(score_id=1) twice, the reputation would be increased twice for the same evidence.